viewrz/siz-api/API.md

 ## Notes
 - email and username are optional
 - you can create only one user per token
+- the user is automaticaly logged when created

 ## Results
 ```json